Many liveries haven’t made it out of testing over the years. A shame, as some of them have been absolute beauties.

 Red Bull 2004

-When Red Bull joined the grid in 2004, everyone expected their car to sport similar colours to their drinks can.
-However, they went a step further and based the entire design on it.
+When Red Bull joined the grid in 2005, everyone expected their car to sport similar colours to their drinks can.
+However, they went a step further and based the entire design on it ahead of their debut.

 It may not have been particularly imaginative, but it looked great, especially without any sponsors plastered on the car.
 Looking at it also makes us want to head to our nearest shop and crack open a can, which can only be a good thing for the company.